 Vehicles and transportation equipment

 This aspect of the regulation focuses on the design and maintenance of fleet vehicles and transportation equipment, ensuring transported food remains safe.
 This includes a vehicle’s cleanliness.
 Fleet operators need to ensure trucks are washed out regularly to avoid cross contamination.
-A fleet management company can help provide insight on the best ways to meet these regulations.
+A truck fleet management company can help provide insight on the best ways to meet these regulations.

 This covers the measures taken during transportation to guarantee food safety, such as sufficient temperature controls, preventing contamination of ready to eat food from touching raw food, protection of food from contamination by non-food items in the same or previous load and protection of food from cross-contact.
 A data recorder to monitor temperature or other telematics device may be useful with regards to proper transportation operations.